Local restaurant supplier reopens showroom after fire

 “We have Chef T (Torrece Gregoire), who is a popular chef in the area.
 She’s going to be doing food demos that Thursday,” White said.

-Clark stressed that while they were able to send deliveries out of their warehouse that in losing the showroom to the fire, they lost the walk-in traffic that their business relies on.
+Clark stressed that, while they were able to send deliveries out of their warehouse, in losing the showroom to the fire, they lost the walk-in traffic that their business relies on.

 People are also reading…